 In order to teach such a person a life lesson, you first need to bake some rotten fish brownies, or brownies that smell like…rotten fish (and chocolate, of course).

 Wait.
 Bake some rotten fish brownies?
 Did they get left out for a few weeks?
-Was it an accident?
-Nope and nope They were baked intentionally (with the three powders mentioned previously) to taste like something nobody would voluntarily eat…or so I thought.
+Was this an accident?
+Nope and nope.
+They were baked intentionally (with the three powders mentioned previously) to taste like something nobody would voluntarily eat…or so I thought.

 Before I explain why I wasted several brownie mixes on a Sunday School stunt (a subject for another article), we need to take a sidestep into the world of thieves getting their just desserts (pun very much intended).